You want smart political talk without the meltdowns?

 If we don't make a deal, I'll be leading the pack.

-Now, why is he right on that and and other naysayers wrong?
+Now, why is he right on that and other naysayers wrong?

-Is because then you're looking at radical Islamists of the worst kind that believe in a caliphate, you know, the 12th imam, convert converter die ideology, strap bombs on uh on young kids, and and have them detonate them and kill innocent men, women, and children and promise them 72 virgins in heaven, the people that have been chanting death to Israel, death to America.
+Is because then you're looking at radical Islamists of the worst kind that believe in the caliphate, you know, the 12th Imam converter-die ideology, strap bombs on young kids and have them detonate them and kill innocent men, women, and children and promise them 72 virgins in heaven, the people that have been chanting death to Israel, death to America.

 House Republicans are right on the issue.